Pulmonary tuberculosis or chest tuberculosis is a contagious disease caused by Mycobacterium tuberculosis.

 90 percent of the infected adults never develop TB.
 They remain asymptomatic but Mantoux test is positive throughout their life.

 The rate of progression of infection to disease is highest shortly after exposure to infection and it diminishes progressively as time passes.
-But, as bacteria lies dormant for a long time, at anytime, weakening of immune responses and stress may cause multiplication and spread of the already present bacteria, resulting in the onset of tuberculous disease.
+But, as bacteria lie dormant for a long time, at any time, weakening of immune responses and stress may cause multiplication and spread of the already present bacteria, resulting in the onset of tuberculous disease.

 Symptoms of Pulmonary Tuberculosis

-Tubeculosis has symptoms similar to other diseases of lung.
+Tuberculosis has symptoms similar to other diseases of the lung.
 Cough, chest pain and fever are symptoms common to a variety of lung diseases.
 But most of the respiratory conditions subside within 3-4 weeks.
-When these symptoms persist for more than 3 weeks or if the patient has haemoptysis, a diagnosis of pulmonary TB must be considered in view of the high prevalence of this disease in our country.
-The above symptoms may or may not be associated with constitutional symptoms like malaise, loss of appetite and weight, and night sweats.
+When these symptoms persist for more than 3 weeks or if the patient has hemoptysis, a diagnosis of pulmonary TB must be considered in view of the high prevalence of this disease in endemic countries.
+The above symptoms may or may not be associated with constitutional symptoms like malaise, loss of appetite, weight loss, and night sweats.

 Pulmonary TB does not present with any specific physical signs.
-It cannot be distinguished from other respiratory disease on the basis of physical examination alone.
+It cannot be distinguished from other respiratory diseases on the basis of physical examination alone.